 If a violation is determined, disciplinary action will be brought against healthcare professionals by their institutions and professional organisations.
 In case the promotion of a drug violates the Promotion Regulation's provisions, the marketing authorisation or the licence holder will receive a warning.
 In the event of recurrence, the holder will be banned from engaging in promotional activities.
 In case of further reoccurrence of the same breach, the marketing of the product will be suspended for three months, followed by a one-year suspension, if the breach persists.
 Moreover, if a product representative violates the Promotion Regulation within the validity period of his proficiency certificate, the representative will receive a warning first, in case of reoccurrence, the proficiency certificate will be suspended for three months, and for one year, if the breach persists.

 Marketing to professionals

 27. What kinds of marketing activities are permitted in relation to professionals?

-The Regulation on Promotional Activities of Human Medicinal Products (Promotion Regulation) governs the relationship between the pharmaceutical companies and the healthcare professionals.
+The Promotion Regulation governs the relationship between the pharmaceutical companies and the healthcare professionals.

 Under the Promotion Regulation, promotion to healthcare professionals occurs through: